doctrine/annotations/docs/en/annotations.rst

 Ignoring missing exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default an exception is thrown from the AnnotationReader if an
+By default an exception is thrown from the ``AnnotationReader`` if an
 annotation was found that:

-- Is not part of the blacklist of ignored "documentation annotations".
+- is not part of the blacklist of ignored "documentation annotations";
-- Was not imported through a use statement
+- was not imported through a use statement;
-- Is not a fully qualified class that exists
+- is not a fully qualified class that exists.

 You can disable this behavior for specific names if your docblocks do
 not follow strict requirements: